What is CRISIS?

-For those who wish to develop further and manage teams of facilitator’s, qualification is acquired through the CRISIS Coordinator® workshop.
+For those who wish to develop further and manage teams of CRISIS Facilitator’s, qualification is acquired through the CRISIS Coordinator® workshop.

 How many delegates are allowed per workshop?

-Ideally, we would look to train a maximum of 10 people during our workshops.
+Ideally, we would look to train 10 people during our workshops.

 Due the nature of the learning process, we do like to ensure that we have even numbers of delegates for partnership exercises.

 As we are an ethical organisation, we apply discounts for Armed Forces Charities and voluntary Sector organisations.

 No, there are no hidden or extra costs, however expenses may be agreed prior to delivery of a workshop if delivered in a classroom setting.

 You may also wish to consider future competence through CPD days which we’re happy to discuss with you.